igor-kremin/mysql-backup/README.rst

 - **Flexible Export Formats**: Catering to diverse needs, the script supports exporting data in two formats: as CSV files for easy data manipulation and integration, or using MySQL's `OUTFILE` export files for a straightforward database restoration.
 This flexibility allows users to choose the format that best suits their post-backup processing needs.

-- **Lock Feature for MyISAM Tables**: By using the `--lock` flag, the script can lock MyISAM tables during the backup process to ensure data consistency without requiring a global read lock.
-This feature is particularly useful for databases using the MyISAM storage engine, providing a reliable backup without interrupting database operations.

 Installation
 ------------